iiab/calibre-web/README.md

 #### How the tests are implemented

 The tests are implemented using pytest-splinter, pytest-bdd and Selenium.
 The gist of all of this is to say that these are tests using [behavior-driven development](https://en.wikipedia.org/wiki/Behavior-driven_development).
 Pytest-splinter is the main driver of the tests, it is what is really driving the browser through the use of Selenium.

+Currently, we are limited to using Firefox and Chrome as a result of Splinter (a dependency of pytest-splinter) not supporting Chromium.
+If this were to change in the future though, we would probably rather use Chromium over Chrome as that is the default browser used with Raspberry Pi.

 You can see tests in the [/tests/functional](tests/functional) directory.
 Currently there is only one test file, [test_basic_behavior.py](tests/functional/test_basic_behavior.py).